aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-comments/_index.md

 {{% alert color="warning" title="Attention" %}}

-* When the [Remove](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Comment#remove--) method (from the [Comment](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Comment) interface) is used to delete a comment, the replies to the comment also get deleted.
+* When the [Remove](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Comment#remove--) method (from the [Comment](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Comment) class) is used to delete a comment, the replies to the comment also get deleted.
 * If the [setParentComment](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Comment#setParentComment-aspose.slides.IComment-) setting results in a circular reference, [PptxEditException](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PptxEditException) will be thrown.

 {{% /alert %}}